-Mitigation No. Mitigation Text Location Compliance Documentation ^(a) and Consultation Timing Responsible Agency Applicability/Status Notes The applicant shall explore alternate tower locations, reduced road widths, reduced vegetation maintenance, and other design modifications to minimize impacts to host plants in critical habitat for these species, and it shall obtain agency approval of the final design through this area.
-If impacts are not avoided, compensatory mitigation, as described per MM BIO-18, will be required.
-This measure shall apply to all locations that have been designated as critical or occupied habitat for these species.
-Forest Service Proposed Actions: CPUC and USFS, BIA and Inaja and Cosmit Tribe (TL626), City of San Diego (C157) BIA Proposed Action: CPUC and USFS, BIA and La Jolla Indian Tribe (TL682) Partial Removal of Overland Access Roads: USFS Removal of TL626 from Service: CPUC and USFS, BIA and Campo Indian Tribe (TL6931) BIO-20 Obtain and implement the terms of agency permit(s) with jurisdiction federal or state-listed species.
-In addition to the obligation of the Forest Service consulting with the USFWS on the project, if federally listed wildlife species not already covered by SDG&E's NCCP (including any species that may be listed prior to issuance of the PTC and MSUP) may be impacted by the project, the Forest Service will initiate a Section 7 consultation with the U.S. Fish and Wildlife Service (USFWS).
-If state-listed wildlife species not already covered by SDG&E's NCCP may be impacted by the project, SDG&E will seek a Section 2081 permit (or consistency determination) from the California Department of Fish and Wildlife (CDFW).
+Mitigation No. Mitigation Text Location Compliance Documentation ^(a) and Consultation Timing Responsible Agency Applicability/Status Notes already covered by SDG&E's NCCP may be impacted by the project, SDG&E will seek a Section 2081 permit (or consistency determination) from the California Department of Fish and Wildlife (CDFW).
 In addition, take authorization for golden eagles will require coordination with the USFWS and CDFW.
-SDG&E shall implement and/or adhere to all USFWS recommendations stipulated by the Forest Service in the Special Use Permit; SDG&E shall implement and/or adhere to all requirements in CDFW permit.
+SDG&E shall implement and/or adhere to all USFWS recommendations stipulated by the Forest Service in the Special Use Permit, SDG&E shall implement and/or adhere to all requirements in CDFW permit.
 SDG&E will not need a Section 2081 permit if the potentially impacted species or action is covered by SDG&E's NCCP.
 The Forest Service is required to consult with the USFWS for their federal action (approving the MSUP) as identified in Section A, Table A-3.
 When conducting work within designated critical habitat for the Quino checkerspot butterfly, SDG&E shall implement all applicable protocols to avoid and minimize impacts to this species defined in the SDG&E Low-Effect Habitat Conservation Plan for Quino.
-Additionally, when working within designated critical habitat for Laguna Mountains skipper, SDG&E shall implement all impact minimization measures for Laguna Mountains skipper (USFS 2006c), consistent with USFWS direction (USFWS 2006, 2007), which includes: 1.
+Additionally, when working within designated critical habitat for Laguna Mountains skipper (USFS 2006c), consistent with USFWS direction (USFWS 2006, 2007), which includes: 1.
 Prior to project work, a qualified biologist shall identify all LMS habitat (to include host plant and nectar sources) within 10 meters of the proposed project(s) ROW.
-SDG&E facilities that are within designated critical habitat for Laguna Terms and conditions of permits may apply anywhere within the project/alternative site or on off-site mitigation parcels, but would mostly relate to the occupied Quino checkerspot, Laguna Mountains skipper, or Hermes copper butterfly habitat areas and the designated critical habitat for Quino checkerspot butterfly and Laguna Mountains skipper. a.
-Documentation of permit compliance b.
-CPUC/USFS monitor: Line item in compliance monitoring reports a.
-Prior to notice to proceed b.
-Prior to and during construction SDG&E's Proposed Project: CPUC and USFS, BIA and La Jolla Indian Tribe (TL682); BIA and Campo Indian Tribe (TL629) Forest Service Proposed Actions: CPUC and USFS, BIA and Inaja and Cosmit Tribe (TL626), City of San Diego (C157) BIA Proposed Action: CPUC and USFS, BIA and La Jolla Indian Tribe (TL682) Partial Removal of Overland Access Roads: USFS Removal of TL626 from Service: CPUC and USFS, BIA and Campo Indian Tribe (TL6931) Applicable; Pre-Construction Requirements Met The Project is covered by SDG&E's NCCP and QCB Low-Effect HCP.
-A Biological Opinion was issued for the Project on November 19, 2015.
-There is no critical habitat for QCB along this component, nor critical habitat for Laguna Mountains Skipper.
-Documentation that preconstruction survey reports (PSRs) (per the NCCP and APM BIO-2) for this component was submitted by SDG&E to CDFW and USFWS on March 10 2017 was provided to CPUC and USFS on March 14, 2017.
+SDG&E facilities that are within designated critical habitat for Laguna Mountains skipper are shown on USFWS Critical Habitat maps (71 FR 74592-74615).
+During any maintenance activities, a qualified biologist will be present to monitor work and ensure that Laguna Mountains skipper habitat.
+This includes the ROW within or adjacent to (within 10 meters) known or potential Laguna Mountains skipper habitat.
+Potential habitat shall be identified by the qualified biologist either during the host plant/nectar source survey or some time previous to the onset of ROW work.
+3. Vehicles or tracked equipment shall only be allowed on existing roads or trails when operating within or adjacent to Lagun Mountains skipper, or Hermes copper butterfly habitat areas and the designated critical habitat for Quino checkerspot butterfly and Laguna Mountains skipper.
+Forest Service Proposed Actions: CPUC and USFS, BIA and Inaja and Cosmit Tribe (TL626), City of San Diego (C157) BIA Proposed Action: CPUC and USFS, BIA and La Jolla Indian Tribe (TL682) Partial Removal of Overland Access Roads: USFS Removal of TL626 from Service: CPUC and USFS, BIA and Campo Indian Tribe (TL6931)